Academic Programs and Graduation Requirements

 Student Responsibility for Meeting Degree Requirements

-While your adviser may assist you in planning a program, degree candidates are expected to be fully informed concerning degree requirements and are responsible for their fulfillment.
+While your advisor may assist you in planning a program, degree candidates are expected to be fully informed concerning degree requirements and are responsible for their fulfillment.
 The following checklist will help you in meeting graduation requirements at WWU.
 You may use this page to check the requirements off as you meet them.
 Please see the Academic Programs and Graduation Requirements section and the departmental sections of the university bulletin for further explanations of these requirements.

 Checklist for Meeting Degree Requirements